brainhack-school2020/Biosignal-Emotions-BHS-2020/README.md

 ## Summary

-Building a machine learning classifier + familiarizing myself with tools learned in the first week of the BrainHack school.
-Details to be determined based on whether I collaborate with others.
+Familiarizing myself with tools learned in the first week of the BrainHack school.

 ## Project definition